-It has been more than ten years since we saw major innovation in the way that smartphones look and feel.
+It has been more than ten years since we saw major innovations in the way that smartphones look and feel.
 Apple came out with the iPhone, everybody else decides that rectangular blocks with touchscreens were what the public wanted, and that has the way that phone design has largely remained ever since.
 Only now are we seeing what may be the next phase of evolution with the launch of folding phones, but time will tell whether they capture the imagination sufficiently to stick around.

-There has been no shortage of entries into the ‘gaming’ smartphone market.
+There has been no shortage of entries into the 'gaming' smartphone market.
 ASUS and Nubia have both taken a shot at it, and Sony, in particular, has marketed phones specifically at the people who already enjoy their PlayStation consoles.
-There is also Razer, who make ‘gaming’ phones and nothing else, and they might be the best indicator we have that there is not as solid a market as some would have us believe; they have just announced staff layoffs, and the postponement of their long-planned Razer 3 model, which may be destined never to see the light of day.
-If there was a true demand from consumers for gaming phones, would the one company who specializes in them be facing financial difficulties?
+There is also Razer, who make 'gaming' phones and nothing else, and they might be the best indicator we have that there is not as solid a market as some would have us believe; they have just announced staff layoffs, and the postponement of their long-planned Razer 3 model, which may be destined never to see the light of day.
+If there was a true demand from consumers for gaming phones, would the one company that specializes in them be facing financial difficulties?

 The train of thought that led to the design of gaming phones in the first instance probably came from the world of PCs.
 In the 1990s, PCs were home office computers, which could be used as word processors and web browsers, and they happened to play games as well.
 As the scope and quality of games improved, the demands placed on hardware increased.
 That meant companies like Voodoo and Alienware could set up shop as 'specialized' gaming PC manufacturers, and they remain popular choices today.
 Their design style has even influenced more neutral companies like HP and Dell.
 If gaming could move the needle on PC design, why could not it do the same for phones?